RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Delimiters ##

-PHP is uniquely suited for web design, because it uses delimiters for its code.
+PHP uses *delimiters* for its code.
 Any text outside the delimiters is passed through the interpreter untouched, while code within the delimiters is executed.

 ``` {.php .numberLines}
 <?php